4 Real World Blockchain Applications

 - It is impossible to keep track of your vote.

 - Once you have cast a vote you cannot change it.

-So as you can see, there are a lot of disadvantages of a paper ballot system.
+So as you can see, there are a lot of disadvantages to a paper ballot system.
 To counter this a digital voting system was employed by countries like Estonia.
 As The Economist reports, Estonia has had electronic voting since 2005.
 In fact, during the 2015 parliamentary elections, 30.5% of the votes were done digitally.

 However, there were some possible issues in the system that were pointed out (data taken from The Economist).

-- Firstly, the client side machine could develop a malware which reads each and every vote cast and changes the vote to the other candidate.
+- Firstly, the client-side machine could develop a malware which reads each and every vote cast and changes the vote to the other candidate.

 - An attacker can directly infect the servers through malware placed on the DVDs used to set up the servers and transfer the votes.